Naturaily/Naturaily-netlify/_posts/2019-06-18-the-code-is-black-and-full-of-errors-the-fears-of-legacy-code-refactoring-and-how-to-overcome-them.md

 ---
-title: >-
-  The Code Is Black and Full of Errors.
-The Fears of Legacy Code Refactoring and How to Overcome Them
+title: The fears of legacy code refactoring and how to overcome them
 description: >-
   In the darkest corners of every app development process dwell lines of code that make even the bravest of developers wake up at night drenched with sweat.